 A: Chances are your child is very worried about your cancer and may want to stay home to make sure you’re okay.
 Perhaps he thinks you need him to help out.
 Reassure your child that it’s okay to feel angry and upset, but that while you work hard to get rid of the cancer, you need him to work hard at school and to keep up with his homework, his friends and his activities.
 Give him lots of praise for his efforts, and try to spend some relaxed, unstructured time together after homework.
 Children need to know that their parents are in charge.
 The routine of school and consistency of everyday activities help children feel safe and secure.

 Be sure to speak with your child’s teacher or principal to explain the changes in your household.
 Your school district is likely to have trained professionals who can help your child deal with the difficulties he is having.
 In addition, the professional oncology social workers at CancerCare can be called upon for help and advice.

-Q. My teenagers want to meet my doctors and see the hospital.
+Q: My teenagers want to meet my doctors and see the hospital.
 Is this a good idea?
-Are there support groups for teens?

-A. It is not unusual for teenagers to express an interest in learning as much as possible about their parent’s cancer, including meeting the doctors and seeing the treatment facility.
+A: It is not unusual for teenagers to express an interest in learning as much as possible about their parent’s cancer, including meeting the doctors and seeing the treatment facility.
 This is a good idea.
 You might ask your doctor to set aside time to meet with your teens, so they can ask questions and your doctor can suggest resources or appropriate websites for reliable information.
 When you allow your teens to demonstrate their ability to handle things in a mature way, you show them that you have confidence in them.
 Let your teens know how proud you are of them and stay in touch with their feelings.
-Support groups for teens, such as those available through CancerCare, also make it easier for teens to feel informed and connected.